 The trick to a really successful yardsale is advertising.
 Three tips to successful marketing for your downsizing garage sale:

 Social Media – As you begin organizing and pricing for your sale, take pictures of your boxes and heaps of sale items.
-Also take a photo of a piece of paper with the details of your sale written on it.
-Post groups of images (including the image with the details of where/when your sale is) to your facebook leading up to the sale and ask your friends to share and tag interested shoppers.
+Also, take a photo of a piece of paper with the details of your sale written on it (image based posts on social media tend to be shared farther).
+Post groups of images (including the image with the details of where/when your sale is) to Facebook leading up to the sale and ask your friends to share and tag interested shoppers.
 Your friends are invested in your success downsizing and can help spread the word father than you think!

 Signage – A large sign for your front yard and signs on the nearest main roads will bring in a lot of people.
 Make the signs as large as possible, and use what you have.
 Magic marker on canvas works well for a giant yard sign between two trees.
 We invested in a large printed vinyl banner that read “Garage Sale Here.
 Friday – Saturday” and then sold the banner at the end of our sale!